pwoloszyn/MinLang/README.md

 functionality can easily be replicated in other programming languages.

-The syntax is very simple and is influenced by assembly code syntax to a degree, the commands are:
+The syntax is very simple and is influenced by assembly code to a degree, the commands are:
 "def, step, cmp, inc, dec, out, end".